Essential Guide to Gift Tax in Japan for Foreigners

 Paying tax

-Chapter6: Summary
+Chapter6: FAQ

 Gift tax is generally a straightforward system, but it becomes more complex when foreigners are involved.
 In short, unless the gift is between foreign residents with temporary status or people who have lived abroad for over 10 years, the parties involved are classified as unlimited tax obligors.
 This means all assets, both in Japan and abroad, are subject to gift tax.
 However, there are exceptions, so it’s advisable to consult a professional to avoid errors or missed declarations when foreigners are involved in a gift.